bo3b/3Dmigoto/FC4/README.md

 5. If using a recent driver version >= 347.09, press ctrl+alt+F11 in game to disable compatibility mode

-7. Set ambient occlusion to HBAO+ (recommended) or off.
-Do not use other settings.
+7. Set ambient occlusion to HBAO+ or SSAO.
+HBAO+ looks significantly better than SSAO, but has some minor artefacts on some surfaces.
+SSAO may not work on earlier versions of the game.

 8. Set Anti-Aliasing to MSAA or TXAA if your machine can handle it.
 Off works, but shadows will have a 1 frame sync issue, and may appear to lift off the ground while walking.
 SMAA is not recommended.
 (3)

+9. Disable motion blur, as it causes rendering artefacts.

 Known Issues
 ------------
 - Repair tool flame is misaligned, and can't be fixed without breaking other flames.

-- Some clipping occurs on the building's interior masks.
-This is pretty minor but you may sometimes notice that the interior of a building may not appear to be in shadow when looking through a window on the left or right of the building from a distance.
+- Windows & doors of buildings sometimes appear brighter than they should.

+- Soft shadows have some artefacts.

 Notes
 -----